zelasli/routing/README.md

 ### **Defining the linking**

-Next, define all your reuqest linking and grouped linking to a prefix initial.
+Define all your request linking and grouped linking to a prefix initial.
 The link is a method in the `RouteBuilder` that create `Route` for the request url and link that request URL to destination of an action.
 This action comprises of class namespace and method to be invoked, with it's parameter(s) to pass.

 The first parameter define the URL that will match the linking (`Route`), and the second parameter is the class namespace with action, and parameter to be extracted from the very first parameter.